aybehrouz/argennon/README.md

 - The hybrid Argennon consensus protocol makes Argennon one of the most secure blockchains.
-Only one honest delegate can stop any attack against the integrity of the Argennon blockchain, and if all the delegates are malicious, as long as more than half of the Argennon total stake is controlled by honest users, the Argennon blockchain will be completely safe.
+Only one honest delegate can stop any attack against the integrity of the Argennon blockchain, and if all the delegates are malicious, as long as more than half of the Argennon total stake is controlled by honest users, the Argennon blockchain will preserve its consistency.

-- The Argennon network relies on a permission-less network of ZK-EDB servers.
+- The Argennon network relies on a **permission-less** network of ZK-EDB servers.
 A ZK-EDB server is a conventional data server which uses its computational and storage resources to help the Argennon network process transactions.
 A large portion of incentive rewards in the Argennon blockchain is devoted to ZK-EDB servers.
 This will incentivize the development of conventional networking, storage and computational hardware, which can benefit all areas of information